When my son Lucas was four we did an experiment...

 I realized I’d never felt quite so happy and content before.
 At least not to the point where I actually noticed.

 I learned focusing on what you don’t want brings more of it, while focusing on what you already have and give gratitude for, brings more and more things be grateful for.

 There are several ways to practice gratitude, and I’ve included a few of my favorite practices below.

 For best results, I suggest doing any one of these practices for thirty days, then continuing longer if you feel inspired.

-- At the end of each day, reflect on what you’re most grateful for.
+At the end of each day or very beginning, reflect on what you’re most grateful for.

 Make this year the best one yet by spending time in gratitude every day.